sylvaindecout/cassandra-basics/README.md

 ### Get list of vessels that departed recently from a selected port
  - Table name: vessels_by_departure_port
  - Partitioning key(s): last departure port
- - Clustering key(s): UUID
+ - Clustering key(s): last departure time, UUID

-Only vessels with category _cargo_ are inserted in this table.
+Only vessels with last departure info available are inserted in this table.

+**Last departure time** clustering column is used to order results, as well as to perform range queries, so that obsolete data is filtered out.
-A TTL is set in order for the content of this table to be removed when it is not relevant anymore.
+A default TTL is defined at the definition of the table so that obsolete content does not stay in the table indefinitely.